-(2) In the event a Task Force member or person is injured as a result of the use of force, whether caused by the Task Force member or not, the Task Force member shall immediately notify the Executive Board President, Task Force Commander and or Deputy Commander, and Law Enforcement Agency having Authority of the incident immediately upon securing the situation.
+(2) In the event a Task Force member or person is injured as a result of the use of force, whether caused by the Task Force member or not, the Task Force member shall immediately upon securing the situation.
+Immediate notification to the following agencies and personnel; the law enforcement agency having jurisdictional authority where the incident occurred, and the member perspective department immediate supervisor.

+In addition, notification of the incident shall be made within a reasonable period to the Executive Board President, Task Force Commander, and or Deputy Commander.

-Any complaints of abuse of force, malicious assaults or claims of abuse of office committed by members will constitute gross misconduct.
-The Task Force Commander or Deputy Commander will immediate advised the participating members department and local jurisdiction having authority of the incident.
+Any complaints of abuse of force, malicious assaults, or claims of abuse of office committed by members will constitute gross misconduct.
+Immediate notification shall be made to the following agencies and personnel; law enforcement agency having jurisdictional authority where the incident occurred, and the member involved perspective department immediate supervisor.

+The Task Force Commander or Deputy Commander will immediate advised the agency having jurisdictional authority participating members department and local jurisdiction having authority of the incident.

+In addition, notification of the incident shall be made within a reasonable period to the Executive Board President, Task Force Commander, and or Deputy Commander.

-The member involved will be placed on administrative leave from the Task Force until a formal internal affairs investigation has been completed by the Task Force Internal Affair Division the participating departmental internal affairs investigation and law enforcement agency having jurisdictional authority.
+The member involved shall be placed on administrative leave from the Task Force until the incident has been investigated by the law enforcement agency having jurisdictional authority.
+In addition, a formal investigation shall be implemented by the assigned task force internal affairs investigator assigned by the Task Force Internal Affair Division, and the members participating departmental internal affairs division .